6 Practical Tips for Using Microsoft Teams to Its Full Potential

 What’s one thing that we could all use a little more of (and no I’m not talking about money)?
 Time.
 It can be hard to fit in work, family, a social life, physical activity (sometimes) all into one day.
 That’s why most people tend to struggle with this concept of ‘having enough time’.
 And no, there may not be one solution to solve this never-ending problem, but what we can do is utilize our resources more efficiently to create more time for the constant demands of our everyday lives.
 That’s why today we’ll be looking at some practical tips that can be used for Microsoft Teams to save you time and unlock its limitless potential.
 Instead of wasting valuable time watching a twenty-minute YouTube video that could have been explained in five sentences, let us walk you through more simple MS Teams tips.

-1 – How To Use the Bypass the Lobby Option in Teams
+1 – How to use the Bypass the Lobby option in Teams

 This feature allows participants to be directly launched into the meeting after joining it.
-By bypassing the lobby option, the meeting organizer will not have to individually admit each member into the meeting, they can save time by simply sharing the invitation and allowing all attendees automatic access into the meeting.
+By bypassing the lobby option, the meeting organizer will not have to individually admit each member into the meeting, they can save time by simply sharing the invitation and allowing all attendees automatic access to the meeting.
 To enable the bypass the lobby option, click on the show participants button in your Microsoft Teams meeting.
 Across from the participant’s section, select the more actions button (three gray dots) and click the manage permissions button from the drop-down menu.
 A new window will pop up allowing you to manually change the bypass options.
 Click ‘Save’, and you’re done!
 Now, when someone from outside your organization joins your call, they’ll go straight into the call and omit the lobby stage.

 2 – How to transcribe a Microsoft Teams call